Trending Topics

 2. Meet (and exceed) education requirements

-At the very minimum, you’ll need to obtain a high school diploma or GED.
+At a minimum, you’ll need to obtain a high school diploma or GED.
 Many firefighters earn a degree in fire science to advance their career.
 It’s also wise to become an EMT.
 Having both a fire and EMS background will improve your odds of being hired.
 Some departments might even require an EMT certification; larger departments may require a paramedic’s license.

 3. Get in good physical condition